 If instead of a speed reduction we wish to arrange a speed increase, all we have to do is to carry out the above process in the opposite direction.
-We fix a 57-tooth Gear to one shaft and mesh it with the \frac{1}{2}" Pinion on another shaft, and in this case the 1⁄2" Pinion will revolve at three times the speed of the shaft carrying the 57-tooth Gear, but the effective power will be reduced to one-third.
+We fix a 57-teeth Gear to one shaft and mesh it with the $\frac{1}{2}$ " Pinion on another shaft, and in this case the $\frac{1}{2}$ " Pinion will revolve at three times the speed of the shaft carrying the 57-teeth Gear, but the effective power or torque will be reduced to one-third.
 We have thus 'stepped up' our driving speed, but with a loss of driving power.
-This 'stepping up' process is seldom used in Meccano model-bu'lding, as the object of gearing so far as model-building is concerned is almost always to obtain increased power by 'stepping down'.
+This 'stepping up' process is seldom used in Meccano model-building, as the object of gearing so far as model-building is concerned is almost always to obtain increased torque by 'stepping down'.